 "This case was not about how much tax we pay, but where we are required to pay it," Apple said in a statement.
 "We're proud to be the largest taxpayer in the world as we know the important role tax payments play in society."

-The European Commission brought the action after claiming the Irish government had allowed Apple to attribute nearly all its EU earnings to an Irish head office that existed only on paper.
+The European Commission brought the action after claiming Ireland had allowed Apple to attribute nearly all its EU earnings to an Irish head office that existed only on paper, thereby avoiding paying tax on EU revenues,